genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_setting_genesis_rules.md

 ### Configure the Evaluator

 An Evaluator is a process that runs cron jobs and conditional rules.
-To start, create a process called *GENESIS_EVALUATOR* and add it to the file **positions-app-tutorial-processes.xml** inside your project folder **server/jvm/positions-app-tutorial-config/src/main/resources/cfg** as the code below.
+To start, create a process called *POSITIONS_APP_TUTORIAL_EVALUATOR* and add it to the file **positions-app-tutorial-processes.xml** inside your project folder **server/jvm/positions-app-tutorial-config/src/main/resources/cfg** as the code below.

 ```xml
 <processes>